winitzki/scall/tutorial/programming_dhall.md

                            }
                   } fbt
           } fas
-let bizipF : BizipF FList
+let bizipP : BizipP FList
   = λ(L : Type → Type) → λ(functorL : Functor L) →
   λ(a : Type) → λ(fala : FList a (L a)) → λ(b : Type) → λ(fblb : FList b (L b)) →
     bizip2 a (L a) fala b (L b) fblb
 ```
-TODO:Show that  the ordinary zip can be implemented via bizipF.
+TODO:Show that  the ordinary zip can be implemented via bizipP.

 Now we turn to streams that may be empty.